-Your teen is closely watching your lifestyle, eating habits, and attitudes, even if she seems to cringe every time you speak.
+Your teen is closely watching your lifestyle, eating habits, and attitudes, even if they seem to cringe every time you speak.
 Pay attention to the example you are setting, and make changes if you don't like what you see.
 You can start an exercise program, eat healthier, or turn off the TV and get moving instead.

 Remember, your child will also model your attitudes about your body.
-So if you're constantly criticizing your hip size or thinning hair, she will learn to focus on her flaws instead of her good qualities.
+So if you're constantly criticizing your hip size or thinning hair, they will learn to focus on their flaws instead of their good qualities.

 2. Be positive.

 Never make critical remarks about your teen's body.
-If she has a weight problem, you can be sure she's aware of it.
-Your comments will only make her feel more discouraged and could make the problem worse.
+If they have a weight problem, you can be sure they're aware of it.
+Your comments will only make them feel more discouraged and could make the problem worse.

 Instead, compliment your teen.
-Tell her what a pretty smile she has, or how that shirt makes his eyes shine.
+Tell them what a pretty smile they have, or how that shirt makes their eyes shine.
 When you give positive feedback, you are building a healthy body image.
 Encourage other healthy habits, like good personal hygiene and posture, healthy sleep habits, and stress relief.
 When your teen is sitting on the couch, suggest you go out for a walk or run together or head to the gym.